pokeml/pokemon-env/README.md

 ### Contributing

 Check out our [projects page](https://github.com/pokeml/pokemon-battle-ai/projects) for getting ideas how you can contribute.
-Click on the different projects to see the tasks that still need to be done
+Click on the different projects to see the tasks that still need to be done.